FlrMh/tech201_agile_and_scrum/README.md

 *Sprint*= one week(small projects)/ few weeks(bigger projects).

-*Products backlog*(the whole plan) -> Sprint Planning(How you are going to attack the backlog and divide it+ decide on sprint length) ->Sprint Backlog(small chunks of the backlog divided either daily or weekly) ->Daily tasks (Daily Scrum) = Assigned to 1 SCRUM team-> Sprint Revies (at the end of the Sprint where you see where the team is and where is the project, done or not?) -> 2 pathways: Increment (If you go into a new version of the software) or Sprint Retrospective (where you decide if you worked well or not, what went well and what didn`t, why things haven`t been finished and how we assign it to finish it on time, etc.) (then you go back to Sprint Planning).
+*Products backlog*(the whole plan) -> Sprint Planning(How you are going to attack the backlog and divide it+ decide on sprint length) ->Sprint Backlog(small chunks of the backlog divided either daily or weekly) ->Daily tasks (Daily Scrum) = Assigned to 1 SCRUM team-> Sprint Reviews (at the end of the Sprint where you see where the team is and where is the project, done or not?) -> 2 pathways: Increment (If you go into a new version of the software) or Sprint Retrospective (where you decide if you worked well or not, what went well and what did not, why things haven`t been finished and how we assign it to finish it on time, etc.) (then you go back to Sprint Planning).

 *Artifacts*  (ways of showcasing where we are in the project)